avalon-studios/ascendant-api/docs/socketio-spec.md

 # JSON Specifications
 ## Syntax for every possible game action

-### TODO:

-- How do clients work?
-Do we need client IDs, and send them with every call, or can we identify simple from the client?
-The chat example seemed to suggest the latter.
-- In a similar vein, can a client object be associated with a game, or do we need to send a game_id with every action?

 ### General:

-Every JSON object (from now on referred to as an "action") sent or received will have an `action` key, used to identify what action is being performed.
-Each action will also have a `user` key, with an id for the user performing the action.
+Many events communicate data back to the client using an ack.
+I'll try to explain each event as clearly as possible.
+Keep in mind however, that to ack, one must ack from the @socketio.on() event function, so it may be difficult to separate the game logic as much as we'd like to.

-Whenever a `Player` object is used, it should be a json object structured like so:
+Whenever a `Player` object is used, it should be a dict structured like so:

-	{
-		'id': String,
-		'name': String,
+	{'id': String, 'name': String, 'team': Int}
-		'team': Int (0 = good, 1 = bad)
-	}

 ### Game creation and joining, and starting:

 #### Creation:

-Creating a game, the client will send a create action with their user-friendly name:
+Creating a game, the client will send a create event with their user-friendly name:

-	/* TO SERVER */

-	{
-		'action': 'create'
-		'name': String
-	}

-Upon creation of the game, the server should send the client a user_id for the game, and a game_id:
+	// event
+	@socketio.on('create')
+	def on_create(data):

+`data` will be a dictionary containing:

+	{'name': String}

+The server should then ack (by using a return at the end of `on_create`) a game dictionary containing:

 	/* TO CLIENT */

-	{
-		'action': 'create',
-		'game_id': String,
-		'player': Player
+	{'game_id': String, 'player': Player}
-	}

 If the server cannot create a game, game_id should be null.

 #### Joining:

-To join an existing game, the client will send:
+To join an existing game, the client will call:

-	/* TO SERVER */

-	{
-		'action': 'join',
-		'name': String,
-		'game_id': String
-	}

-The server should reply with a success bool, and error_message if success is false, and a list of existing players if the success is true:

-	/* TO CLIENT */

-	{
-		'action': 'join',
+	@socketio.on('join')
+	def on_join(data):

+`data` will be a dictionary containing:

-		'game_id': String
+	{'name': String, 'game_id': String}

+then server should ack (return):

-		'player': Player,
+	{'game_id': String, 'player': Player}
-		'players': [Player, Player,...]
-	}

-Upon someone successfully joining, or a player leaving, the server should send an updated player list to *every* client in the game:
+Upon someone successfully joining, or a player leaving, the server should send an `update_players` event *every* client in the game room:

-	/* TO CLIENT */

-	{
-		'action': 'update_players',
-		'players': [Player, Player,...]
-	}
+    socketio.emit('update_players', [Player, Player...], json=True, room=self.game_id)

+#### Leaving:

+To leave a game, we call:

+	@socketio.on('leave')
+	def on_join(data):

+`data` will be a dictionary containing:

+	{'player_id': String, 'game_id': String}

+Then make sure you `update_players`!
+I don't think we should ack this — discuss?

 #### Starting the game: